 - Patriots for Legal Equality v.
 DraftKings: Represented DraftKings in an action filed in Massachusetts state court challenging the legality of fantasy sports in the state and seeking over $1 billion in damages.
 Prevailed on a motion to dismiss.

 - Independent Sports & Entertainment v.
-Fegan: Currently representing ISE in this dispute with an NBA agent over the sale of his business to ISE.
+Fegan: Represented ISE in a dispute with an NBA agent over the sale of his business to ISE.
 Obtained a temporary restraining order against the agent in Los Angeles Superior Court and subsequently prevailed on a motion to remand in the United States District Court for the Central District of California after the action was removed to federal court subsequent to the issuance of the TRO.
-The matter is now being arbitrated.
+Participated in a lengthy arbitration through the evidentiary hearing, and subsequently entered into a confidential settlement after the decision by the Arbitrator.

 - Caesars Interactive v.
 Ultra Internet Media: Represented the owner of the World Series of Poker in a series of breach of contract and trademark infringement actions in the United States District Court for the District of Nevada concerning advertisements on WSOP poker tables televised on ESPN during WSOP tournaments.